HHS/CMS-BizFlow/README.md

 ## UI Module Packaging Instruction
 UI modules are captured from DEV environment's web application directory, using ANT build file.

+The ANT build file will package the UI modules in a zip file.
+Especially for WebMaker runtime files, the script will capture configuration files separately per environment, which will be deployed to the target environment appropriately by the deployment script later on.
+The script also appends timestamp to the JavaScript and CSS file references in the web application files so that the web browser cache is forced to be refreshed at the first time loading after the new deployment.

 #### Pre-requisite on DEV Server:
 * JDK/JRE 1.7